Did you ever wonder what it would be like to make money from your crafts? In this article, I will show you how to sell art online in 5 easy steps.

 “I can accept failure, everyone fails at something.
 But I can’t accept not trying.” ~ Michael Jordan

-If you can have this mindset while building your art website, you will succeed.
+You will succeed if you can have this mindset while building your art website.
 A website selling art is built from ideas.
 If an idea fails, try a different idea.
 Do not stop until you are where you would like to be.

 “If your’re trying to achieve, there will be roadblocks.
 I’ve had them; everybody has had them.
 But obstacles don’t have to stop you.
 If you run into a wall, don’t turn around and give up.
 Figure out how to climb it, go through it, or work around it.” ~ Michael Jordan